-4. Obtaining an unfair advantage:

-- a. stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; - stealing, destroying, defacing, or concealing library, training equipment, or other resource materials with the purpose of depriving others of their use; - c. unauthorized collaborating on an academic assignment; - retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination or otherwise not to be shared or circulated; - e. intentionally obstructing or interfering with another student's academic work; - f. recycling one's own work done in previous classes without obtaining permission from one's current instructor; or - g. otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students' academic work.

-5. Aiding and abetting academic dishonesty:

-- a. providing material, information, or other assistance to another person with knowledge that such aid could be used in any of the violations stated above; - providing false information in connection with any inquiry regarding academic integrity; or - c. providing (including selling) class materials to websites that sell or otherwise share such materials - including homework, exams and exam solutions, submitted papers or projects, as well as original course materials (for example, note packets, PowerPoint decks, etc.). - 6.
+- 4. Obtaining an unfair advantage: (a) stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; (b) stealing, destroying, defacing, or concealing library, training equipment, or other resource materials with the purpose of depriving others of their use; (c) unauthorized collaborating on an academic assignment; (d) retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination or otherwise not to be shared or circulated; (e) intentionally obstructing or interfering with another student's academic work; (f) recycling one's own work done in previous classes without obtaining permission from one's current instructor; (g) utilizing unauthorized technology or electronic devices (including but not limited to, smart glasses, phones, cameras, or sound recording devices) to access, store, or transmit information during academic assessment or assignment (this does not apply to individuals explicitly permitted as part of an approved accommodation) or; (h) otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students' academic work. - 5.
+Aiding and abetting academic dishonesty: (a) providing material, information, or other assistance to another person with knowledge that such aid could be used in any of the violations stated above; (b) providing false information in connection with any inquiry regarding academic integrity; or (c) providing (including selling) class materials to websites that sell or otherwise share such materials including homework, exams and exam solutions, submitted papers or projects, as well as original course materials (for example, note packets, PowerPoint decks, etc.). - 6.
 Falsification of records and official documents: altering documents affecting academic records; forging signatures of authorization; falsifying information on an official academic document, such as a grade report, letter of permission, petition, drop/add form, ID card, or any other official Institute document; falsifying medical or other official documentation that has a bearing on campus access, the excuse of absences or missed examinations and assignments. - 7.
-Unauthorized access to computerized academic or administrative records or systems: viewing or altering computer records, modifying computer programs or systems, releasing or dispensing information gained via unauthorized access, or interfering with the use or availability of computer systems or information.
+Unauthorized access to computerized academic or administrative records or systems: viewing or altering computer records, modifying computer programs or systems, releasing or dispensing information gained via unauthorized access, or interfering with the use or availability of computer systems or information. - 8.
+Students who engage in academic dishonestly through a third-party testing administrator are subject to UTI's Code of Conduct and may additionally be subject to further action as determined by the third-party testing provider.